 Mount Notre Dame offers guidance groups for students that focus on academic and socio-emotional development.

-• Freshman Guidance Groups – Freshman students meet with their counselor in a small-group setting three times a year to discuss building academic strength, knowing and applying learning styles, managing time and stress, goal setting, and building a four year plan.
+• Freshman Guidance Groups – Freshman students meet with their counselor in a small-group setting three times a year to discuss building academic strength, knowing and applying learning styles, managing time and stress, setting goals and building a four year plan.

 All students have the opportunity to meet with their school counselor individually at any time for social and emotional support.
 Working in partnership with the Health and Wellness counselor, students may receive ongoing resources to support their needs.

 • Grace Group – Grace Group, offered through Campus Ministry, is a support group for students who have lost a close relative.
-They meet six times each school year.
+They meet eight (8) times each school year.